MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-object-best-practices.md

 ## Topology

-Object Anchors works best on larger objects that have unique surfaces and asymmetric features.
+Object anchors works best on larger objects that have unique surfaces and asymmetric features.

 - Do not use symmetrical objects as this can cause confusion about the orientation of the object.